What Real Candidates Wish They Knew Before the NPPE

 GIT, New Brunswick

-"Terms like standard of care, fiduciary duty, vicarious liability kept coming up in practice questions and I was fuzzy on all of them.
-Finally sat down with the glossary for like two hours and made sure I could actually explain each one.
-After that those questions were easy.
-Honestly probably worth 10 extra marks for two hours of work."
+"Terms like standard of care, fiduciary duty, vicarious liability kept coming up in practice and I was fuzzy on all of them.
+Sat down with the glossary on easyNPPE for two hours and after that those questions were easy.
+Probably worth 10 extra marks for two hours of work."

 Takeaway: The NPPE has its own vocabulary.
 Investing a couple of hours in the glossary pays off more than rereading chapters you already know.